-Sybil and Andy offer workshops introducing Praying in Color® or Praying in Black and White – OR a bit of each!
+Sybil offers workshops introducing Praying in Color® or Praying in Black and White (with Andy) – OR a bit of each!

 1) Praying 2) Singing 3) Warming-Up 4) Doodling

 5) Learning a new way to pray for others 6) Praying Scripture

 7) Experimenting 8) Discovering a Breath Prayer 9) Having fun

 10) Being serious 11) Being quiet 12) Talking

 13) Honoring different paths to God for different learning styles